epicerieledetour/ledetour-vouchers/NOTES.md

 * How can I handle different data types in an Entity-Attribute-Value design (e.g. single table with multiple columns or multiple tables per data type)?
 ** https://stackoverflow.com/questions/18105644/how-can-i-handle-different-data-types-in-an-entity-attribute-value-design-e-g

+# ARCH QUESTIONS ?

+- gens queries in SQL directly or go through an API ?
+First case, DB is the API, second case, we do data transformation in python not in SQL (which is made for)